30 Free Things To See & Do In East Yorkshire

-For example, Ye Olde White Hart is allegedly where the English Civil War was plotted and you can also see the home of one of Hull’s most famous residents, William Wilberforce.
+For example, Ye Olde White Hart is allegedly where the English Civil War was plotted.
+You can also see the home of one of Hull’s most famous residents, William Wilberforce.

 You can also choose to walk in the footsteps of the man himself, following the Wilberforce Trail, visiting important locations in Wilberforce’s fight to end the slave trade.

-The Holy Trinity Church in Hull dates back to around 1300, and is widely believed to be one of the best examples of mediaeval brickwork in the UK, particularly in its transepts.
+The Holy Trinity Church in Hull dates back to around 1300.
+It is widely believed to be one of the best examples of mediaeval brickwork in the UK, particularly in its transepts.